-We continued generating strong cash flows from operations and in fiscal year 2019 we generated over \$101 million in non-GAAP free cash flow.
-We ended the year with \$192 million in cash, cash equivalents, and marketable investment securities and plan to continue to exercise a balanced approach to capital deployment, including investing for future growth, paying down debt associated with recent acquisitions, business development activities and share repurchases.
+Notwithstanding the headwinds faced by the Company in fiscal year 2020, Myriad generated positive cash flows from operations with \$64 million in non-GAAP free cash flow.
+We ended the year with a strong balance sheet with approximately \$255 million in cash, cash equivalents, and marketable investment securities and plan to continue to exercise a balanced approach to capital deployment, including investing for future growth, paying down debt associated with recent acquisitions, and business development activities.

-An explanation of the adjustments to our GAAP financial measures used in this proxy and a reconciliation of the adjusted financial measures to the comparable GAAP financial measures are included in Appendix A to this proxy statement.
+An explanation of the adjustments to our GAAP financial measures used in this proxy statement and a reconciliation of the adjusted financial measures to the comparable GAAP financial measures are included in Appendix A to this proxy statement.